tydickinson29/Fires/README.md

 http://www.twdb.texas.gov/surfacewater/conditions/evaporation/

 We selected quadrangles that were over two-thirds covered by area in our county warning area (CWA).
 Output is rainfall estimations for our CWA area.
+(Named LCRA Rainfall)

 Another possible method of estimating total rainfall is through use of climate divisions (CDs).
-Each state is divided into climate divisions and total monthly and seasonal rainfall is calculated for each climate division in the National Weather Service's Local Climate
+Each state is divided into climate divisions and total monthly and seasonal rainfall is calculated for each climate division in the National Weather Service's Local
-Analysis Tool (LCAT).
-A fraction of a CWA can be found inside of each CD then multiplied by the CD's rainfall and summed for all
-CDs of interest.
+Climate Analysis Tool (LCAT).
+A fraction of a CWA can be found inside of each CD then multiplied by the CD's rainfall and summed for all CDs of interest.

 # Snowfall